Siege of Mariupol: Final pockets of resistance

 On 11 April, Russian media reported that 160 Ukrainian servicemen from the 36th Separate Marine Brigade were captured with their equipment.

 During the night between 11 and 12 April, Baranyuk led the 36th Separate Marine Brigade in an attempt to break out of the Russian encirclement at the Illich steel plant to the north.
-After being spotted they broke into smaller groups, with some of them managing to link up with fighters of the Azov Regiment at the Azovstal plant to the southeast.
-A large number of Ukrainian servicemen were either killed or captured during the breakout.
+After being spotted they broke into smaller groups, some managing to link up with fighters of the Azov Regiment at the Azovstal plant to the southeast.
+Many Ukrainian servicemen were killed or captured during the break-out.
 The fate of Baranyuk initially remained unknown.
-Later, the DPR claimed that they had identified the body of Baranyuk after their special forces blocked the Ukrainian breakout.
+Later, the DPR claimed that they had identified the body of Baranyuk after their special forces blocked the Ukrainian break-out.
 However, on 8 May, Baranyuk appeared alive in an interview with RT, along with the 36th Brigade's Chief of Staff Dmytro Kormiankov.
-They were reported to have been captured during the breakout attempt.
+They were reported to have been captured during the break-out attempt.

 Around the same time at 11 April, a 16-man detachment from a battalion of tankers of the 17th Tank Brigade, which were doing operations supporting the 36th Brigade, did not follow Baranyuk's plan and instead broke through the siege.
 They used two tanks, anti-aircraft guns and cars for transport, and after breaking out they proceeded on foot for 175 km until reaching friendly Ukrainian positions.
 For leading his men to safety, the unit's commander, Lieutenant Colonel Oleg Grudzevych, was awarded a Hero of Ukraine medal.